The 2014 National Town Meeting on Demand Response and Smart Grid®

 will be held on May 19-21, 2014 in Washington, D.C.
 Attendees will come together to hear from experts, learn about cutting edge topics, and discuss what is needed to move demand response and smart grid forward.
 You can find out more about the upcoming event here

 Everyone in the DR and smart grid community has witnessed a dramatic shift in the importance of engagement with consumers and stakeholders in recent years.
-The Association for Demand Response & Smart Grid (ADS) is once again giving you a chance to share what your organization has contributed to the discussion.
+The Association for Demand Response & Smart Grid (ADS) is once again giving companies a chance to share what their organization has contributed to the discussion.

-For the third year, ADS is issuing a “Call for Creative”
+For the third year, ADS issued a “Call for Creative”

 in conjunction with the 11th annual National Town Meeting on Demand Response and Smart Grid

 (May 19-21, 2014).
 Similar to a “Call For Papers,” this is an opportunity for marketing and communications departments, non-profit advocacy groups, technology companies, creative agencies, public relations firms, and professionals to submit work that they have done or plan to do that is inspiring for other practitioners, stakeholders, and policymakers.
 We’ve come up with new categories to showcase other aspects of our challenge.